nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf70/developing/constrained.rst

      - Purpose
    * - :kconfig:option:`CONFIG_WPA_SUPP`
      - ``y`` or ``n``
-     - Enable or disable Wi-Fi Protected Access (WPA) supplicant
+     - Enable or disable Wi-Fi Protected Access (WPA™) supplicant
      - Memory savings
      - This specifies the inclusion of the WPA supplicant module.
        Disabling this flag restricts the nRF70 Series driver's functionality to STA scan only.